Search

 Highest Altitude: 2,980 m/9,777 ft Tortong

-On the twelfth day of our trek, we continue descending and retracing our steps.
+On the 12th day of our trek, we continue descending and retracing our steps.
 The path continues downhill, weaving through deep forests and charming villages.
 We will pass through Yamphudin once again, where we can enjoy a final glimpse of the region’s cultural richness.
 The Kabeli Khola’s gentle flow accompanies us as we approach Ranipul, marking the end of our trekking journey.
 Here, we will rest before beginning our road journey back.

 Itinerary Details